-The risk-assessment knowledge constructed by our methods will be further refined to become part of a psychological model of classification that represents both the knowledge and reasoning processes of mental-health practitioners (Buckingham, 2002; Buckingham et al., 2007).
-It will be incorporated within a computerized decision support system able to quantify risk levels associated with individual patients and show how different cues and concepts are influencing assessment.
+The risk-assessment knowledge constructed by our methods will be further refined to become part of a psychological model of classification that represents both the knowledge and reasoning processes of mental-health practitioners (Buckingham, 2002).
+It will be incorporated within a computerised decision support system able to quantify risk levels associated with individual patients and show how different cues and concepts are influencing assessment.
 The systematic collection of patient information over time will generate a data resource with the potential for testing the predictive validity of cues.
-It will provide invaluable empirical evidence for the decision support system's advice that supplements its judgements based on clinical expertise.
+Over time, it will provide invaluable empirical evidence for the decision support system's advice that supplements its judgements based on clinical expertise.